kapadiaparth/DE-705-Interactive-Data-Visualization/README.md

 In preparation for assignment 3, to get up to speed on the tools available to visualize, each student was assigned a visualization tool and was required to conduct a half-hour introductory tutorial-cum-demonstration of the tool for the rest of the class.
 This was done over 4 days.

 1. [Tableau Public](https://www.tableau.com/) — This is among the most popular, intuitive and user-friendly of today’s data visualization tools.
-Requires no coding (Kiran).
+Requires no coding (Kiran).<br />
-2. [Chart.js](https://www.chartjs.org/) — Simple, flexible JavaScript charts (Annu).
+2. [Chart.js](https://www.chartjs.org/) — Simple, flexible JavaScript charts (Annu).<br />
 3. [RAW Graphs](https://rawgraphs.io/) — Copy/paste the relevant data directly from your spreadsheet program into RAW, choose a data visualization type, and set your parameters using a drag-and-drop interface.
-Each individual parameter or visual metric can be adjusted, and the interface is clean and intuitive, making it ideal for beginners (Thuli).
+Each individual parameter or visual metric can be adjusted, and the interface is clean and intuitive, making it ideal for beginners (Thuli).<br />
-4. [dygraphs](http://dygraphs.com/) — Another fast, flexible open source JavaScript charting library (Supriya).
+4. [dygraphs](http://dygraphs.com/) — Another fast, flexible open source JavaScript charting library (Supriya).<br />
-5. [Palladio](http://hdlab.stanford.edu/palladio/) — A good tool to visualize complex historical data which are often qualitative and incomplete in nature, and to build better understanding of the historical material through humanistic inquiry (Shikha).
+5. [Palladio](http://hdlab.stanford.edu/palladio/) — A good tool to visualize complex historical data which are often qualitative and incomplete in nature, and to build better understanding of the historical material through humanistic inquiry (Shikha).<br />
 6. [Timeline.js](http://timeline.knightlab.com/) — This is a powerful free tool developed by Northwestern University’s Knight Lab that helps you create engaging, timeline-based visuals to show off your data.
 Requires no coding.
-(Jonathan).
+(Jonathan).<br />
-7. [Tiki-Toki](https://www.tiki-toki.com/) — Another web-based software to create interactive timelines (Jonathan).
+7. [Tiki-Toki](https://www.tiki-toki.com/) — Another web-based software to create interactive timelines (Jonathan).<br />
 8. [Flourish](https://flourish.studio) — Simple yet powerful, good dataviz with minimum coding.
-(Ridhima).
+(Ridhima).<br />
-9. [Vega-lite](https://vega.github.io/vega-lite/) — A high-level grammar of interactive graphics (Enlin).
+9. [Vega-lite](https://vega.github.io/vega-lite/) — A high-level grammar of interactive graphics (Enlin).<br />
 10. [D3.js](https://d3js.org/) — If you know Javascript, and you want to create highly custom and interactive interactive data visualizations, the D3.js library is the best tool around.
-Most visualization that you see on my website are done using d3.js (Kuldeep).
+Most visualization that you see on my website are done using d3.js (Kuldeep).<br />
 11. [Tangle](http://worrydream.com/Tangle/) — Tangle is a JavaScript library for creating reactive documents.
 Your readers can interactively explore possibilities, play with parameters, and see the document update immediately.
-Excellent for instruction design and process explanation projects (Parth).
+Excellent for instruction design and process explanation projects (Parth).<br />
 12. [Processing](http://processingjs.org/) — Processing.js is a JavaScript library that sits on top of the Processing visual programming language.
-As every JavaSript library is, Processing.js is web oriented and lets you bring the Processing power to your web pages (Vishnu).
+As every JavaSript library is, Processing.js is web oriented and lets you bring the Processing power to your web pages (Vishnu).<br />
 13. [Springy.js](http://getspringy.com/) — Springy is a force-directed graph layout algorithm.
-It means that springy uses some real-world physics to try and figure out how to show a network graph in a way that looks good (Angela).
+It means that springy uses some real-world physics to try and figure out how to show a network graph in a way that looks good (Angela).<br />

 ## Open Street Map (Assignment 1)